-12.07 Use For Family Emergency.
-In the event of a bona fide family emergency at the Chief's discretion, the Chief or his/her designee can permit an employee to take time off with vacation leave applied as compensation.
+12.07 Use for Family Emergency.
+In the event of a bona fide family emergency at the Chief's discretion, the Chief or their designee can permit an employee to take time off with vacation leave applied as compensation.

 ARTICLE 13 - HOLIDAYS